Ethnographic perspectives on queerness, gender and sexuality

 - Type of assessment details

-- Length: Portfolio exam can be written individually or in groups of Max.
+- Length: Portfolio exam can be written individually or in groups of max.
 4 students.
 Portfolio exams consist of 2-7 submissions.
 For MA students, there is a submission more than for BA students, i.e. if the BA student has to submit five submissions, the MA students must submit six submissions.
 The number of submissions is set by the lecturer.
 The total length of all of the submissions must be max.
-30,000 keystrokes for one student.
-For groups of two students, Max.
-40,000 keystrokes.
-For groups of three students, Max.
-45,000 keystrokes and for groups of four students, Max.
-50,000 keystrokes.
+30,000 keystrokes for one BA student and max.
+37,500 keystrokes for one MA student.
+For groups of two students, max.
+40,000 keystrokes BA students and max.
+47,500 for MA students.
+For groups of three students, max.
+45,000 keystrokes for BA students and max.
+52,500 for MA students.
+For groups of four students, max.
+50,000 keystrokes for BA students and 57,500 for MA students.
 In the case of group assignments, the contribution of each individual student must be clearly marked in the assignment.
 For groups with both BA and MA students, the same number of submissions is required as for MA students.
 The assignments are assessed jointly with a single grade.

 - All aids allowed